-Cockatiels are as cute as can be.
+Cockatiels make great pets, they are cute and entertaining.
 They have plump gray bodies with a burst of yellow on their face and neck.
-Despite their attractiveness, they are not known for keeping their cockatiel cages in well order.
+When getting ready for a new friend the cockatiels cages size is important to make them feel at home.
+The cockatiels cage setup is another important aspect for your new pet, setting it up to ensure long-lasting health and happiness is key.
+However, despite the cockatiel’s attractiveness, they are not known for keeping their cockatiel cages in good order.
 Because cockatiels are relatively small in size, they don’t need an exceptionally large bird cage.
 But their birdcage does require regular cleaning and maintenance to keep it smelling fresh.

 How to Clean Your Cockatiel Cages

 When it comes to cleaning cockatiel cages, you’ll need the basics—water, cloths and some type of non-toxic cleaning solution.
 Wipe the bird cage down at least weekly.
 Be sure to disinfect the bird-supplies as well.
 This includes perches, water dishes and feeding equipment.
 A dirty parrot cage will only make your adorable cockatiel sick.